 Live Call Routing

-You must have Live Call Routing enabled on your account before you can configure it.
+RequirementsYou must have Live Call Routing enabled on your account before you can configure it.

-- Once enabled, all users (with the exception of Limited Users) can view, add, edit and delete Live Call Routing numbers.
+- Once enabled, all users (with the exception of Limited Users) can view, add, edit, and delete Live Call Routing numbers.

-Add a Live Call Routing Number
+Add a Live Call Routing Number — US Region

-- In the PagerDuty web app, navigate to Integrations Live Call Routing.
+- Navigate to Integrations Live Call Routing.

 - Click New Routing Number.

-- Note: If this button is not visible, you have reached your maximum number of lines.
-Please contact our Sales Team if you would like to purchase additional lines.
+Maximum Lines ReachedIf New Routing Number is not visible, you have reached your maximum number of lines.
+Contact the Sales Team to purchase additional lines.

 - Click Continue to create the number.

-- Under What should happen when a call is connected? choose one of the following options:
+- Under What should happen when a call is connected?, choose one of the following options:

 - Play greeting and go to voicemail.
 Send the voicemail recording to the current on-call responder